 A payment intent moves through statuses like requires_payment_method, requires_confirmation, requires_action, processing, and requires_capture before reaching a terminal state of succeeded, canceled, or expired.
-Standalone intents are confirmed through the API; order-linked intents are completed through the order payment flow or confirmed on the frontend in embedded checkout.
-An order can carry multiple payment intents (split payments); the order's pay flow confirms the attached intents against the outstanding balance.
+Standalone intents are confirmed through the payment-intent API.
+Order-owned legs are created, confirmed, captured, and canceled only through order routes.
+Their amounts are immutable: if tax, tip, discounts, or line items change after an explicit leg is staged, cancel and recreate that leg.
+An order can carry multiple payment intents for split payment, and /v1/orders/{order_id}/pay validates the selected legs against the current outstanding balance before starting an attempt.

 If you are building browser checkout, start with the Embedded payments guide.
 For how payments relate to orders, see the Orders-first guide.